opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

     $ make start-v4

+Wait about 1 minute before proceeding with the next steps, this will give time to ONOS to start all of its subsystems.

 ### 2. Load fabric pipeconf and segmentrouting

 Differently from previous exercises, instead of building and installing our own